rlane/Oort-legacy/README.md

 Compilation
 -----------

-Linux users will need development headers for glib, sdl, sdl_gfx, opengl, and lua5.1.
+Linux users will need development headers for glib, sdl, sdl\_gfx, opengl, and lua5.1.
 Use of luajit is recommended - set the LUA make variable to the name of your luajit library (luajit-5.1 on Arch).

 There are makefiles for OS X and Windows.
 OS X users will need equivalent libraries development headers as Linux.
-The Windows makefile uses mingw to crosscompile and requires manually downloading appropriate luajit, glib, sdl, and sdl_gfx headers.
+The Windows makefile uses mingw to crosscompile and requires manually downloading appropriate luajit, glib, sdl, and sdl\_gfx headers.
 A future task is to document/streamline this process.

 Gameplay
 --------

 To start the game, run risc /path/to/scenario.
+Omit the scenario argument to watch a demo scenario.

 ### Scenarios